| Title: | Complex Hierarchy Questions in Network Meta-Analysis |

 of interest and (2) a single numeric specifying the rank position.

-The condition fn = "betterEqual"
+The condition fn = "betterEqual" checks whether a treatment

 has a position better or equal to a specific rank.
 Two additional